Russia's campaign to help Trump win was just the start

 CW: Shutdowns do have an effect.
 We saw that with ISIS.
 If you keep shutting them down, they will go away.
 This is where people confuse hacking and influence as being the same.
 Hackers will come back under another persona or another form.
 This is not the case with influence.
 Once you win an audience, you want to keep it.
 If you keep turning off their channel, it’s hard to build audience back up again.
 This is what we saw going back to al-Shabaab [militants in Somalia].
 If you turn Shabaab off, and they violate terms of service and you shut them off again, and you shut them off again, eventually they stop coming back because they don’t know what channel to come to.
 This is important on YouTube, Facebook, or Twitter.
 This works with large disinfo accounts like [Kremlin-linked] TEN_GOP, or even with bad behavior, like Roger Stone.
 People have heard a lot less about Roger Stone since he’s been off Twitter.

-Another thing in terms of disinfo I’ve always wanted to dois the information ratings agency approach.
-Do sweeps with a ratings period – like they do in television – for information outlets.
+Another thing in terms of disinfo I’ve always wanted to do is the information ratings agency approach.
+Do sweeps with a ratings period—like they do in television—for information outlets.
 Don’t tell them when.
 They get a score and then for the year, until they get assessed again, they have that icon next to their feed in social media or in a search engine.
 If everybody did that, unrated outlets aren’t restricted from writing their disinformation, but fewer people are going to click on it.
 And those that perform well are more likely to get subscriptions.
 Paid services and ad revenue would go up.
 So, it rewards performance.

 MJ: Do you think the public gets it—how information has been manipulated on social media?